SashiDo/awesome-teachable-machine/README.md

  <ul>
  <li><a href="https://teachablemachine.withgoogle.com"> Teachable Machine 2</a> - The oficial website </li>
  <li><a href="https://www.youtube.com/watch?v=T2qQGqZxkD0&feature=emb_title">Teachable Machine 2.0: Making AI easier for everyone</a> - Short YouTube video explaining the tool.
 Start creating and see where your ideas take you!</li>
- <li><a href="https://medium.com/analytics-vidhya/teachable-machine-with-google-baaed5104d08">Teachable Machines With Google</a> - An article on Medium offering a simple explanation of Teachable Machine tool.</li>
+ <li><a href="https://medium.com/analytics-vidhya/teachable-machine-with-google-baaed5104d08">Teachable Machines With Google</a> - An article offering a simple explanation of Teachable Machine tool.</li>
- <li><a href="https://www.youtube.com/playlist?list=PLJfHZtseuscuTQfodmFnbZ3rBgCWsRT9t">Google’s Gather, Train, Export playlist of video tutorial</a> -  A brief hattrick on how to create your first model.</li>
+ <li><a href="https://www.youtube.com/playlist?list=PLJfHZtseuscuTQfodmFnbZ3rBgCWsRT9t">Google’s Gather, Train, Export playlist of video tutorial</a> -  The must-watch series of three videos on how to create your first TM model.</li>
-  <li><a href="https://blog.etereo.io/an-introduction-to-teachable-machine-ai-for-dummies-61d1f97f5cf">An introduction to Teachable Machine — AI for dummies</a> -  Another awesome piece on Medium that offers detailed explanation on training your first model.
-Uses pose model option for the example.</li></a>Great article by Barron Webster giving UX insights on designing simple, accessible interfaces for teaching computers</li>
+  <li><a href="https://blog.etereo.io/an-introduction-to-teachable-machine-ai-for-dummies-61d1f97f5cf">An introduction to Teachable Machine — AI for dummies</a> -  Another awesome detailed explanation on training your first model.
+Uses pose model option for the example. </li>
  <li><a href="https://design.google/library/designing-and-learning-teachable-machine/">Designing (and Learning From) a Teachable Machine</a> - Great article by <a href="https://barronwebster.com/#/0/0">Barron Webster</a> giving UX insights on designing simple, accessible interfaces for teaching computers</li>
-  <li><a href="https://www.youtube.com/watch?v=PBK5moNYQS8&ab_channel=KrishNaik">Teachable Machine By Google - Train Your Model With Ease</a> - Complete video tutorial explaining the basics of Teachable Machine and showing how a model is created from end to end.</li>
+  <li><a href="https://www.youtube.com/watch?v=PBK5moNYQS8&ab_channel=KrishNaik">Teachable Machine By Google - Train Your Model With Ease</a> - A complete video tutorial explaining the basics of Teachable Machine and showing how a model is created from end to end.</li>
 </ul>